whispir/api/source/includes/_contacts.md

 		<tr>
 			<td style="text-align: right; font-weight: bold;">Other Fields :</td>
 			<td><strong>String</strong><br/>
 				Whispir allows external developers to build a 'Self-Subscription' portal to allow their own contacts to self-register for internal systems.
+This is only applicable for customers using Whispir's "Contact Portal" Product.
 To support this feature, the following fields are provided.<br>
 				<ul>
 					<li>username - must be unique within the company (users and active contacts)</li>
 					<li>password - mandatory only in conjunction with the username</li>